LIFEHUBBER

 Document complexity and deployment focus

-The notable angle is the mix of ambitious document-layout handling and relatively lightweight deployment goals, including support for vLLM, SGLang, Ollama, and hosted API usage.
+It brings together ambitious document-layout handling and relatively lightweight deployment goals, including support for vLLM, SGLang, Ollama, and hosted API usage.

 Availability